AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/share.md

  {{limited-availability-release-note}}

+>[!IMPORTANT]
+>
+>The **[!UICONTROL Share]** workspace is only available if the **Audience sharing and activation** use case was enabled [during the connection proccess](../connect/establishing-connections.md#connection-settings){target="_blank"}.
+For more information about use cases, refer to the [manage projects](./manage-projects.md#view-projects){target="_blank"} guide.

-Learn how to share audiences with your publishers so they can run campaigns.
-Ensure that you've already run overlap reports in the [Discover tab](/help/guide/collaborate/discover.md) to identify the best audiences for sharing.
+As an advertiser, learn how to share audiences with your publishers so they can run campaigns.
+If your collaboration has enabled the **Discover audiences** use case, start by running overlap reports in the [Discover tab](/help/guide/collaborate/discover.md){target="_blank"} to identify the best audiences for sharing.

 ## Share new audiences

 To start sharing audiences, navigate to the **[!UICONTROL Share]** tab in your project workspace.
+Only **advertiser organizations** can share audiences for campaigns.
 In this tab, you can review and manage shared audiences.

+Select the **Plus symbol (+)**, or the **[!UICONTROL Share audience]** option if no previous audiences have been shared, to begin the audience sharing process.

 ![Default view with no audiences shared.](/help/assets/collaborate/share/share-new-audiences.png)

-Select the **Plus symbol (+)** to begin the audience sharing process.
  A new panel appears, where you can select the audiences that you want to share with your collaborator.

 ![Share new audiences workflow.](/help/assets/collaborate/share/share-audiences-workflow.png)